apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

       device: ":/path/to/resource/dir"
 ```

-### How to support S3 resource storage like MinIO?
+### How to Support S3 Resource Storage Like MinIO?

 Take MinIO as an example: Modify the following environment variables in `config.env.sh`